 Expected Renault 4 Motability launch date: TBC

-First seen in the UK at the 2022 Festival of Speed, the Renault 5 Prototype (pictured) has a contemporary design that also manages to echo the silhouette of the original.
-This new EV from Renault has already been spotted out on the road during testing, and will come with around 250 miles of range, using a similar motor to the one found in the current ZOE.
+First seen as a prototype at the 2022 UK Festival of Speed, the recently revealed Renault 5 E-Tech has a contemporary design that also manages to echo the silhouette of the original.
+This new EV from Renault has already been spotted out on the road during testing, and will come with up to 250 miles of range, using a similar motor to the one found in the current Megane E-Tech.
+The boot is measured at 326-litres with the seats up.

 Overall space has also improved, and the boot is vast, measuring a whopping 910 litres for the five-seat version (up 75 litres), and between 340 litres and 845 litres for the seven-seater.

-The new Kodiaq arrives in early 2024, with prices expected to start from around £35,000.
+The new Kodiaq should arrive in early 2024, with prices expected to start from around £36,000.

 There's a chance that Subaru will join the Motability Scheme in 2023 or 2024, and if they do the XV e-Boxer SUV is probably going to be the model on offer.